Justintime50/woodchips/README.md

 </div>

-> Logs are just a bunch of woodchips
+> Aren't logs just a bunch of woodchips?

 I found myself using the same logging setup logic over and over in projects so I decided to pull it out into its own little package.
 Woodchips gives you everything you need to setup the Python logging library in your project, all without the need to import or call on the `logging` package making logging incredibly simple and clean.